Categories

 First broadcast by CBS-TV, on March 27, 1988, Walter Grauman directed this episode off Philip Gerson’s script.

 Urged by her recently engaged nephew, Grady (Horton), new investor Jessica Fletcher (Lansbury) visits the trendy Alice’s Farm restaurant in downtown New York City where Grady now works.
 Yet, the corpse of the restaurant’s brusque host (Gautier) is discovered the next morning in the freezer.
-Jessica & Grady (as the restaurant’s lead accountant) soon realize there was financial skullduggery lurking in the kitchen.
+Jessica & Grady (as the restaurant’s lead accountant) soon realize financial skullduggery at Alice’s Farm extends to the kitchen.

 Among the homicide suspects are the restaurant’s namesake (Landsburg); an unscrupulous rival entrepreneur (Bono); a snarky food critic (Vacarro); and even Grady’s meek fiancée/assistant accountant, Donna (Zipp).
 Meanwhile, Jessica lovingly tries to play mediator to save Grady’s jeopardized engagement to her potential niece-in-law.